Revisiting the flux tube spectrum of 3d SU(2) lattice gauge theory: Comparison to the EST spectrum

 To enable the visibility of small differences at large $R$, we from now on plot rescaled energies and differences following (see also~\cite{Brandt:2009tc})

 for which the expansion of the LC spectrum, eq.~\refc{eq:LC-spectrum}, to $\Ord(R^{-1})$ yields $E^{\rm rsc}_n=n$ and $\Delta E^{\rm rsc}_{nm}=n-m$.

 In Figs.~\ref{fig:enes-n1-rsc} and~\ref{fig:enes-n2-rsc} we show the rescaled energies in comparison to the predictions of the EST including continuum parameters.
 Note, that differences in the LC curves for the different lattice spacings would not be visible in the figures.
 For the full EST prediction, containing also the boundary term, we also include the curve with the parameters of $\beta=5.0$.
 For the other $\beta$-values the full EST curves lie between the $\beta=5.0$ and continuum curves, but are very close to the latter.
 Generically, both for $n=1$ and 2 the data qualitatively follows the LC curves down to very small values of $R$, where the EST is no longer expected to describe the flux tube dynamics.
 Quantitatively, small deviations are visible, which, however, appear to remain more or less constant with $R$.
-Note, that this is an artifact of the rescaling, as can be seen from the increasing deviations in Fig.~\refc{fig:enes-all}.
+Note, that this is to some extend an artifact of the rescaling, eq.
+(11), which includes subtractions and a multiplication with $R$.
+Consequently, a decreasing deviation, like the one in Fig.~\ref{fig:enes-all}, might appear constant in Figs.~\ref{fig:enes-n1-rsc} to~\ref{fig:dif-n22-rsc}.

 For $n=1$, both the $\beta=5.0$ and 7.5 data become consistent with the full EST prediction around $R\approx2.5 r_0$ (please note the difference in normalization and the reanalysis for $\beta=5.0$ as compared to the results presented in Ref.~\cite{Brandt:2018fft}), even though the $\beta=7.5$ data shows a slight tendency to overshoot the curve for $R\gtrsim 3 r_0$.
 For $\beta=10.0$ this trend continues and the data lies above the continuum curve for $R\gtrsim 2.5 r_0$.
 This might hint to deviations from the curve in the continuum limit, but it could also be an artifact of insufficient removal of the excited states contributions which become more severe in this region.
 In case of the former, it could be a sign for a higher order corrections, or massive mode contributions, needed to describe the energies accurately at these distances, eventually leading to an approach to the $\Ord(R^{-5})$ EST prediction from above.
 For $n=2$ the filled points are expected to approach the solid curves, while the open symbols should approach the dashed ones.
 This seems to be the case for $\beta=5.0$ and to some extent also for $\beta=7.5$ and 10.0.
 For the latter the data from the groundstate in the $(-,-)$ channel (filled symbols, corresponding to $\vert2,2\big\rangle$ in Tab.~\ref{tab:3d-string-states}) lie below the EST prediction, but seem to approach it asymptotically.
 The results for the first excited state in the $(+,+)$ channel (open symbols, corresponding to $\vert2,1\big\rangle$ in Tab.~\ref{tab:3d-string-states}) lie below the data from the $(-,-)$ channel, in agreement with the EST predictions, and are much closer to the LC curve.
 Note, however, that the agreement of the $\beta=5.0$ with the LC curve likely is accidental, arising through lattice artifacts, as indicated by the $\beta=7.5$ results.
 The data approaches the full EST curve for $\beta=5.0$ and $\beta=7.5$, even though final conclusions are difficult, since reliable results for large $R$-values -- and as such for $\beta=10.0$ -- are not available for this state.